 Similar to the previous application, I will still be using CloudWatch Events to trigger a Lambda function in a monthly interval to send the reminder message.

 Previously, I had to manually subscribe mobile numbers to the SNS topic.
-The improvement this time for the Telegram bot comes from user self-service on-boarding to subscribe to the reminder notification, which is actually just a simple /start
+The improvement this time for the Telegram bot comes from user self-service on-boarding to subscribe to the reminder notification, which is actually just a simple /start to the bot.

 How the Bot works

-Every day, a Lambda function (named Register) will be triggered to call the Telegram Bot API to retrieve any outstanding /start
+Every day, a Lambda function (named Register) will be triggered to call the Telegram Bot API to retrieve any outstanding /start initiation.
+Upon detecting an outstanding message, the chat ID and username will be extracted and appended to the DynamoDB table.

 Every month, a Lambda function (named sendMessage) will be triggered to scan the above-mentioned DynamoDB table, and recursively send out a custom Telegram message via the bot.